nickmza/nickmza.github.io/source/_posts/testing-architecture.md

 Class <mcb.camel.template.routes.GetAccountsRoute> is not assignable to mcb.camel.template.routes.RouteBuilderBase in (GetAccountsRoute.java:0)
 ```

-## A picture is work a thousand asserts
+## A picture is worth a thousand asserts

 As an alternative to describing your rules using code ArchUnit allows you to describe your rules using UML via PlantUML.
 Here's a simple component diagram for my solution.